Yuliafire/Yuliafire/README.md

-👋 Hi, I’m @Yuliafire
+👋 Hi, I’m Yulia.
+I work as a Certified English teacher and study Frontend Development.
+I'm fluent in English (C2 level) and I can also speak some Chinese Mandarin (HSK3).
+I'm a polymath with multiple skills in areas like linguastics, music, sport and tech.
+I believe in Education and self-development.
 - I'm RS School Stage 1 Frontend Development Student!
-- I teach English and Chinese!
-Learn more about me https://english-speaker.netlify.app/
+- Learn more about me https://english-speaker.netlify.app/
-- 👀 I’m interested in frontend development, AI, machine learning
+- 👀 I’m interested in frontend development, all sorts of AI and technology.
-- 🌱 I’m currently learning Js and React Js.
 - 📫 How to reach me ...email: linguavoice1@yahoo.com

 <!---